Karina-Agliullova/hand-gesture-recognition/README.md

 KNN:
 - The distance between the neighboring values was found with the use of Euclidean distance
-- The dataset was trained and predicted
+- The dataset was trained and tested

-Test: